 Provide remedies for rejected milestones

-In some publishing agreements, the publisher has the right to terminate the contract in case the developer has failed to deliver an acceptable milestone candidate a certain number of times.
+After resubmission, the publisher re-assesses the build.
+This process repeats until the milestone is accepted by the publisher.
+In some agreements, the publisher has the right to terminate the contract in case the developer has failed to deliver an acceptable milestone candidate a certain number of times.

 Stuck on legal fine print?